nixworks/public/news/2011/08/22/index.md

 ##### Australia
 ### [Australia's BlueScope Steel announces the loss of a thousand jobs with 800 jobs lost in Port Kembla and 200 jobs in Western Port. ](/news/2011/08/22/australia-s-bluescope-steel-announces-the-loss-of-a-thousand-jobs-with-800-jobs-lost-in-port-kembla-and-200-jobs-in-western-port.md)
-_Context: Port Kembla, Western Port, Australia, BlueScope Steel_
+_Context: Australia, Port Kembla, BlueScope Steel, Western Port_

 ##### Crude oil
 ### [The price of crude oil falls on world markets due to the downfall of Muammar Gaddafi and bleak global economic outlook. ](/news/2011/08/22/the-price-of-crude-oil-falls-on-world-markets-due-to-the-downfall-of-muammar-gaddafi-and-bleak-global-economic-outlook.md)